FunnelKit

 Initiating the Checkout process and making a purchase

-Next, we will start the checkout process and make a test purchase by going through the payment gateway.
+Next, we will start the checkout process and make a test purchase via the payment gateway.

 These are the WooCommerce GA4 eCommerce tracking events that got triggered in the whole shopping process: